rexresearch

 consensus on whether such notions are correct.
 Persinger is

-of behavioral sciences at the University of Washington in Seattle,
+professor of behavioral sciences at the University of Washington

-says that Persinger's line of inquiry is no more mysterious than
+in Seattle, says that Persinger's line of inquiry is no more

-understand the sensations of déjà vu or its opposite, jamais vu -
+trying to understand the sensations of déjà vu or its opposite,

-the feeling, during a familiar routine, that we're doing it for
+jamais vu - the feeling, during a familiar routine, that we're

-the first time.
-Maybe these feelings, like God, are just more
+doing it for the first time.
+Maybe these feelings, like God, are

 Persinger arrives soon after St-Pierre has judged me sane enough